scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-25-Quantum-Conundrum.md

 RSA encryption allows anyone to encrypt a message using the recipient’s public key \\((N, e)\\).
 The ciphertext \\(c\\) is computed as \\(c = m^e~\text{mod}~N\\), where \\(m\\) is the message.
 Decrypting the ciphertext requires the private key \\(d\\), which is computationally infeasible to derive without factoring \\(N\\), ensuring security.
 For sufficiently large \\(N\\) (e.g., 2048 bits), classical algorithms cannot factorize \\(N\\) within a practical timeframe.
 To give a rough estimate, one of the best-known classical algorithms for integer factorization, the General Number Field Sieve (GNFS), with a sub-exponential time complexity (faster than polynomial time but slower than exponential) could factor a 795-bit number in about two years using huge computational resources.
 This gives a rough idea of the arduous task classical decryption has to face.

-{% include article-image.html image="/assets/images/articles/quantumConundrum/fig2.png" caption="**Fig 2.** A schematic representation of asymmetric encryption: A sender encrypts plaintext using the recipient's public key, generating ciphertext.
+{% include figure.html image="fig2.png" caption="A schematic representation of asymmetric encryption: A sender encrypts plaintext using the recipient's public key, generating ciphertext.
 Decryption requires the recipient's private key, ensuring secure communication." width=600 %}

 ## How Shor’s Algorithm Breaks RSA?
 Shor’s algorithm revolutionizes the factoring problem by providing an efficient quantum solution.
 It consists of two main steps: